BPDU Guard

 What is BPDU Guard: port G0/2 disabled after rogue switch sends BPDU, blocked by BPDU Guard

-If you’re still wondering what is BPDU Guard in action look above !
-The feature detects the incoming BPDU and immediately disables the port to protect the network.
+The BPDU Guard feature detects the incoming BPDU on the interface and immediately disables the port to protect the network.

 *Dec 8 12:58:28.065: %SPANTREE-2-BLOCK_BPDUGUARD: Received BPDU on port Gi0/2 with BPDU Guard enabled.
 Disabling port.